paretoman/votekit/src/pages/architecture.md

     * There are sim-type-specific classes that include Election as a component: ElectionOne, ElectionSample, and ElectionGeo.
     * SocialChoice
         * The difference between SocialChoice and Election is that Election is a mediator for all the aspects of a spatial election model such as casting a vote, or the number of dimensions, while SocialChoice is a component of the Election that just considers the votes and the result of running the election method.
 Then SocialChoice returns a summary of the results of the election method.
+    * VoterGeo provides a modification of voter positions over a geographical space with districts
+    * ElectionGeo compiles district and statewide elections.
 * CastVotes
     * Voters cast their ballots.
     * A distribution of a population of voters is sampled.
 A 2D spatial model is used to make the decision of how to vote or who to vote for.